MarieClareRussell/CMEECourseWork/Week1/README.txt

 file into a space separated values file.
 UnixPrac1.txt -> Used echo command to record lines of shell script code used to solve quantitative problems regarding genetic data.
+CompileLaTeX.sh -> converts .tex input into code for LaTeX template